0xgeorgemathew/rip-contracts/speaker-notes.md

-# Speaker Notes for RIP Demo Presentation (2 minutes)
+# Speaker Notes for RIP Demo Presentation (90 seconds)

-## Slide 1: Title (5 sec)
+## Slide 1: Title (3 sec)
-"Welcome!
-Today I'm introducing RIP - the Remorse Insurance Protocol - a privacy-preserving price protection system using Ethereum's cutting-edge tech."
+"Hi!
+I'm excited to show you RIP - a way to get price protection without anyone knowing what you bought."

 ## Slide 2: What is RIP?
-(15 sec)
+(10 sec)
-"RIP lets you insure any online purchase without revealing what you bought.
-Buy on Amazon, generate a cryptographic commitment, pay a small premium, and if the price drops - submit your ZK proof to claim payouts.
-Complete privacy through zero-knowledge proofs."
+"Ever buy something on Amazon and see it cheaper next week?
+RIP fixes that.
+Buy anything, get insurance, and if the price drops - we pay you back.
+The magic?
+No one ever knows what you bought."

-## Slide 3: Core Technologies (12 sec)
+## Slide 3: Core Technologies (8 sec)
-"We built this on two game-changing Ethereum features: EIP-4844 Blobs give us 90% cheaper storage for price tracking.
-Groth16 ZK circuits ensure complete privacy - no product details ever exposed."
+"We use two cool Ethereum features: Blobs for super cheap storage and ZK proofs for total privacy."

-## Slide 4: Ethereum Blobs (10 sec)
+## Slide 4: Ethereum Blobs (8 sec)
-"Blobs are Ethereum's new data layer.
-Traditional storage costs $100 - blobs cost just $10.
-Our oracle stores complete price data in blobs, maintaining decentralization at a fraction of the cost."
+"Think of blobs like Ethereum's bulk storage discount.
+Instead of $100 to store prices, we pay just $10.
+Same security, 90% cheaper."

-## Slide 5: Zero Knowledge Proofs (12 sec)
+## Slide 5: Zero Knowledge Proofs (10 sec)
-"ZK proofs are magical - you prove you deserve a payout without revealing ANY purchase details.
-Prove 'I bought something and price dropped' without saying what product, what price, or any personal data."
+"This is the coolest part - I can prove 'Hey, I bought something and the price dropped' without telling you what I bought or how much I paid.
+It's like showing a receipt with everything blacked out except the refund amount."

-## Slide 6: Merkle Trees (10 sec)
+## Slide 6: Merkle Trees (8 sec)
-"Our oracle monitors all product prices in a merkle tree.
-Only the root hash goes on-chain, complete tree in blob storage.
-Users get cryptographic price proofs without revealing which product they're claiming for."
+"We track thousands of product prices in a tree structure.
+Only the tree's fingerprint goes on-chain - super efficient, totally private."

-## Slide 7: Purchase Process (15 sec)
+## Slide 7: Purchase Process (10 sec)
-"When you buy insurance: shop normally, generate a local commitment hash, pay premium based on price tier not product type, get policy ID.
-Everything stays private - only the hash goes on-chain.
-No product identity, no purchase price revealed."
+"Here's how easy it is: Buy on Amazon, click our extension, it creates a secret hash, pay $5-100 premium based on price range.
+That's it - you're covered."

-## Slide 8: Claim Process (15 sec)
+## Slide 8: Claim Process (10 sec)
-"When prices drop: get merkle proof from oracle, generate ZK proof locally, submit your claim to the smart contract for verification and payout.
-You prove ownership and price drop mathematically without exposing any sensitive data."
+"Price drops?
+Just click claim.
+Our system generates a proof, verifies it on-chain, and boom - money in your wallet.
+No questions asked, no data exposed."

-## Slide 9: System Architecture (18 sec)
+## Slide 9: System Architecture (10 sec)
-"Complete end-to-end system: Chrome extension for purchases, price oracle with merkle trees, blob storage for efficiency, smart contracts with ZK verification, all privacy-preserving.
-Everything working together seamlessly."
+"Everything works together: Chrome extension, price oracle, blob storage, smart contracts.
+Fully automated, fully private."

-## Slide 10: Thank You & Demo (8 sec)
+## Slide 10: Thank You & Demo (5 sec)
-"That's RIP - first to combine blobs and ZK for commerce.
-Let me show you the live demo of how it all works!"
+"That's RIP - making price protection actually private.
+Let me show you live!"

 ---
-**Total: ~2 minutes**
+**Total: ~90 seconds**

 ## Key Points to Emphasize:
 - **Innovation**: First to combine Ethereum blobs with ZK proofs for commerce